Equality, Diversity and Inclusion

 • To liaise with other relevant groups such as HR Directors and Registrars within the IUA in relation to EDI.

-Developments in this area show the commitment of the Irish universities to work with government on addressing issues relating to equality and diversity, and this commitment is captured formally in as a core principle in IUA Strategy 2022-2025.
+Developments in this area show the commitment of the Irish universities to work with government on addressing issues relating to equality and diversity, and this commitment is captured formally as a core principle in IUA Strategy 2022-2025.

 AREAS OF FOCUS: